LibreTexts/default-env/README.md

-# default-env
+# LibreTexts JupyterHub Default Environment

+This repository contains the Docker files needed to build the default Jupyter environment available at jupyter.libretexts.org.
+The goal of this environment is to contain as many of the most popular software packages needed for scientific computing from a variety of languages: Python, R, Octave, Sage, Julia, etc. These packages will be updated to the latest compatible versions on a quarterly basis.

-At the moment, this contains two default Jupyter environments.
+At the moment, this repository contains two Jupyter environments.

 * **Minimum Default** contains all requested packages, with only a Python environment.